DeMario Mayfield

 DeMario Aquan Mayfield (born May 23, 1991) is an American-born naturalized Iraqi professional basketball player for Benacquista Assicurazioni Latina Basket of the Serie A2 Basket.
 He competed in college for Georgia, Charlotte, and Angelo State.

 High school career

-Mayfield was a star basketball player at Frankin County High School.
+Mayfield was a star basketball player at Franklin County High School.
 He was the 2009 Georgia High School Player of the Year.
 Mayfield was ranked No. 17 point guard in his class by ESPN and committed to Georgia.
 As a senior, he averaged 23.9 points, 6.7 assists and 5.1 rebounds per game.

 College career

 Mayfield played one season at the University of Georgia and averaged about six minutes per game in 18 games.
 He transferred to Charlotte in search of more playing time and averaged 11.2 points and 7.0 rebounds per game as a sophomore.
 As a junior, he led the team in scoring with 11.7 points and 3.6 rebounds but did not play since January 26, 2013 due to undisclosed team rules violations.
 Mayfield was officially dismissed from the team on February 22.